 - Donation solicitations or asks

-Text marketing enables you to reach out to your clients by sending instant messages in real-time.
+Sms marketing enables you to reach out to your clients by sending instant messages in real time.
 After all, 90 percent of people read their text messages within the first three minutes of receiving them.
-That's why it’s important to send texts during regular business hours and to make sure your team is prepared to respond if you receive any replies.
+That's why sending texts during regular business hours is important and ensuring your team is prepared to respond if you receive any replies.
 (Learn how intuitive text messaging software can help get your marketing team aligned.)

-Email and text marketing: Which one is better for your business?
+SMS vs Email marketing: Which one is better for your business?

-The choice between email and text marketing is going to depend on what your needs are for your business and your customers.
-If you’re looking to build stronger relationships with customers or shorten your sales cycle, you might want to consider text messaging.
-But email marketing is a great tool for newsletters and product updates that don’t require a response (but that are still well targeted and valuable).
+The choice between SMS vs email marketing is going to depend on what your needs are for your business and your customers.
+If you want to build stronger relationships with customers or shorten your sales cycle, you might consider text messaging.
+But email marketing is a great tool for newsletters and product updates that don't require a response (but are still well-targeted and valuable).

-Both email and text message marketing can help you take your business to the next level, but only with a well-thought-out strategy.
-You need to weigh both communication channels' costs and benefits as they require time and monetary investments and should not be executed without care.
+Both SMS and email marketing can help you take your business to the next level, but only with a well-thought-out strategy.
+It would be best to weigh both communication channels' costs and benefits as they require time and monetary investments and should not be executed without care.

-Email marketing will tend to be more effective when you have to communicate complex information or longer-form stories.
+Email marketing tends to be more effective when communicating complex information or longer-form stories.
 On the contrary, texting helps build personal connections, quick reminders, and updates that need immediate action.

-In the real world, businesses aren’t forced to choose between email and text message marketing.
-Both email and text marketing can (and should) play significant roles in your overall marketing strategy.
+In the real world, businesses aren't forced to choose between email and text message marketing.
+Both SMS vs email marketing channels can (and should) play significant roles in your overall marketing strategies.

 If you're looking for real-time, instant communication with high engagement for your business, you should go with business text messaging.
-Incorporating texting as a communication channel in your marketing strategy can help you boost your business efficiency — and even boost your revenue with sales closed much faster.
+Incorporating texting as a communication channel in your digital marketing campaigns can help you boost your business efficiency — and even boost your revenue with sales closed much faster.

-The data does show that text marketing has a better open rate, engagement rate, conversion rate and customer acquisition cost than email.
+The data does show that text marketing has a better open rate, engagement rate, conversion rate, and customer acquisition cost than email.
 Undoubtedly, texting can give your business an edge over your competition.
-If you’re thinking about adding text messaging to your marketing strategy, we suggest using a software solution like Avochato, which makes it easier than ever to manage business text messages at scale.
+If you're thinking about adding SMS messages to your marketing strategy or improve customer engagement, we suggest using a business text messaging platform like Avochato, which makes it easier than ever to manage business SMS communications at scale.